 Phase 3: Post-production and Editing

 Post-production/Editing: During this phase the video will be assembled, the shot material edited, production sound (dialogue) edited, and music tracks recorded if a decision is made to have a score added to the video.
 Any computer-graphic visual effects will be digitally added.
 If a decision is made during the script development phase to have all personnel in the video speak Zuni, then translation into English and the addition of subtitles will occur during this phase.
 During this phase the production team will review the film editing with the Zuni cultural advisors to insure that the appropriate Zuni message is being conveyed through the film.
 Finally, a draft of the video will be produced and reviewed by the Zuni cultural advisors for comment and suggested revisions.
 Once the draft revisions are incorporated into the final draft, a final version will be produced for distribution to Reclamation.

+DELIVERABLES

+Story board, script and shot list

+Final film

+Schedule for deliverables

 KEY PERSONNEL